pascualgroup/varmodel2/README.md

 Ed Baskerville

-Last update: 26 October 2017
+Last update: 2 November 2017

-This code is an implementation of a model of malaria var gene evolution within an epidemic simulation.
+This code implements a model of malaria var gene evolution within an individual-based disease transmission model.
 Malaria strains are represented as unordered sets of var genes, which are in turn composed of abstract loci.
 A number of alleles can appear at each locus, and the allelic composition of a gene across loci governs immune dynamics in the host.
 Individual hosts are infected by strains, and infections can be transmitted between hosts.